choiceaustralia/style-guide/_includes/components/logo_usage.md

 ## Permitted usage

-* All CHOICE logos are the subject of copyright.
+* All CHOICE logos and icons are the subject of copyright.
 * All logos must be in PNG format.
 Never convert to JPEG.
 * Logos must not be rotated
 * You may resize a file down as long as you keep the original height to width ratio.
 Please use a larger file instead of scaling up.